Link to detailed Video Examples:

 Image stabilization of some type (optical is best)

 General entry-level cost for these specifications for a Camcorder, DSLR or Mirrorless camera start at about $1000.00 + tax

-Earlier I outlined things out of the Investigators control and things that are.
+Earlier I outlined things out of the Investigator's control and things that are.
 Equipment is 100% a choice.

 The 2 main functions listed above, that cannot and must not be overlooked or dismissed.

-Time & Date – if you can’t document the time and date as an Investigator, well I would suggest you’re not an Investigator, may be an aspiring filmmaker.
+Time & Date – if you can’t document the time and date as an Investigator, well I would suggest you’re not an Investigator, maybe an aspiring filmmaker.

 Manual Focus – this brings us to the reason I wrote this article.
-Why is the topic of Manual or Autofocus so vitally important as a Private Investigator?
+Why is the topic of Manual or Autofocus so vitally important for a Private Investigator?
 It might seem like a trivial or not important subject.

-Manual focus will only be a function of video recording devices, priced in and around the $1000.
+Manual focus will only be a function of video recording devices, priced at and around the $1000.
 Like the analogy of a professional artist, they wouldn’t buy equipment or materials that were going to limit their abilities to be the best artist they are capable of being.